Waves in Glass (2010)

 About the Pieces

-Origami is a true haptic experience, where touch defines how the paper is folded.
-With practice, touch becomes more important than visual cues.
-We use computers to design our curved-crease sculptures, based on algorithms from the field of computational origami.
+The communication between paper and glass continues through the curved-crease sculptures placed inside the glass forms.
+We use computers to design these sculptures, based on algorithms from the field of computational origami.
 Here we fold paper along concentric circular creases, a design originating at the Bauhaus in the late 1920s.
 Creases set the memory of the paper so that it tries to return to a specific dihedral angle, while uncreased paper tries to remain flat.
-Confined to open within a glass enclosure, the paper finds new equilibrium forms.
+Confined to open within a glass enclosure, the paper finds new equilibrium forms, which would not exist without the communication between the materials.
+We chose a head shape for the glass to hold the paper, as it embodies most forms of human communication: vision, voice, hearing, and smell.

 Material: Elephant hide paper, hand-blown glass.